"The light of the Mediterranean is like no other—it is pure, bright, and alive. It floods the canvas and sets the colors dancing with joy."

 Bringing together seven contemporary artists, Méditerranées evokes the sea, light, and atmosphere of the region as a shared language through which personal visions emerge.
 This is not a political or historical commentary, but a poetic exploration—blending memory, myth, and individual experience into layered, expressive visual worlds.

-British artist Matt Macken presents figurative paintings from his Pyromaniac series, where vibrant, emotionally charged compositions reflect the psychological and ecological tensions of our time.
-In the context of the Mediterranean—one of the most climate-vulnerable regions—his work becomes a striking metaphor for rising heat, environmental fragility, and the derision that often meets global inaction.
+British artist Matt Macken presents figurative paintings from his Pyromaniac series, where vibrant, emotionally charged compositions confront the psychological and ecological tensions of our time.
+Positioned within the Mediterranean—one of the most climate-vulnerable regions—his work becomes a powerful metaphor for rising heat, environmental fragility, and the frustration of global inaction.

 Belgian expressionist Gommaar Gilliams creates dreamlike paintings where abstraction and symbolism intertwine.
-His fresco-like surfaces give rise to celestial and mythic figures, evoking universal feelings of longing, memory, and transcendence.
+His fresco-like surfaces summon celestial and mythic figures, evoking universal feelings of longing, memory, and transcendence.

 British-Iraqi artist Malik Thomas creates paintings and fiber works that interweave personal memory and cultural heritage.
 On hand-dyed fabrics, his layered compositions explore harmony and chaos, examining themes of purification, resilience, and reclamation.